mcastling/mcastling.github.io/NUItutorials/creating-custom-view-controls.md

 <a name="properties"></a>
 ### Properties in custom views

-Properties can be animatable.
+Properties can be animatable or non-animatable.
 Examples af animatable `View` properties are - Position, Orientation, Scale, Color etc.

 The [Animation tutorial](animation.md) describes the NUI animation framework.

 Properties can be accessed via a unique index.
-The index can be set manually in code ('hard-coded'), or calculated automatically. `ContactView.cs` contains examples of both methods; fixed for 'depth index', and automatic for registering visuals.
+The index can be set manually in code ('hard-coded'), or calculated automatically. `ContactView.cs` contains examples of both indexing methods; fixed for 'depth index', and automatic for registering visuals.
 The NUI code base is currently been modified (_July 2017_) to utilise property registration based solely on automatic generation of indices.